MeriM-dev/ToDoLy/README.md

 # ToDoLy

 ToDoly is a todo list application written in Java that uses a text based user interface.
-Class Diagram
+(Class Diagram)[docs/ToDoLy-class-diagram.pdf]

 ### Prerequisites ###
 Java version 12+